 Overtime Rates

-Overtime applies when a full-time employee works beyond their ordinary hours (usually 38 per week, or an average of 38 over a roster cycle).
+Overtime under the Hospitality Industry (General) Award MA000009 applies when a full-time employee works beyond their ordinary hours — typically 38 per week, or an average of 38 over a roster cycle.

 Frequently Asked Questions